Tell-tale signs that you might have diabetes: Everything you need to know about your own skin

 Decreased blood circulation can lead to changes in the skin’s collagen.
 This changes the skin’s texture, appearance, and ability to heal.
 Damage to the skin cells can even interfere with your ability to sweat.
 It can also increase your sensitivity to temperature and pressure.

-Speaking of collagen, that takes me onto my next point.
+Speaking of collagen, that takes me to my next point.
 Skintags!
 They are small growths that hang off your skin.
-They're common and essentially harmless, and can be surgically removed if they bother you.
+They’re common and essentially harmless and can be surgically removed if they bother you.

 Why do skin tags occur?

-Skin tags are made of loose collagen fibres and blood vessels surrounded by skin.
+Skin tags are made of loose collagen fibers and blood vessels surrounded by skin.
 Collagen is a type of protein found throughout the body.

 Both men and women can develop skin tags.
 They tend to occur more frequently in older people and (significantly) people who are obese or have prediabetes or type-2 diabetes.

 Why do Skin tags matter?